nucleartide/Breadforge/NewReadme.md

 A full production pipeline for producing any kind of game.
 And the "narrative frame" for showing you (by way of polished, professional-quality pull requests) how a game is made from idea to launch.

+you can think of it as a devlog of sorts. but i view this as more of a painlog.

 ## I. Pre-production

 ### 1. The 3 C's: How to implement the 3 C's